 But apart from that, this play has a lot to go for it.
 As well as the musical talent on offer, the play is very funny with many serious message conveyed in the satire.
 The real Richard Carpenter was often thoughtlessly described as “the piano player from The Carpenters”.
 That features heavily in the story, as well has hypocritical beatification of deceased celebrities, the obsession society has with stars whilst ignoring the talents of the many who got them where they were, the depths the gutter press sinks to, and the hypocrisy of the people who try to make entertainment out of gutter press victims.
 So no, Richard Carpenter is Close to You is the last thing you’d call a tribute act – but it’s arguably a better tribute to Richard Carpenter than any tribute act could manage.

 For films, the Bechdel Test is generally quite good, provided you use some common sense.
-You can read my thoughts here on its strengths and weaknesses, but it does hit the nail on the head of what the problems is: that in films, Hollywood films in particular, there’s a tendency women to only get roles of someone’s mother, sister, daughter or – most commonly – love interest.
+You can read my thoughts here on its strengths and weaknesses, but it does hit the nail on the head of what the problems is: that in films, Hollywood films in particular, there’s a tendency for women to only get roles of someone’s mother, sister, daughter or – most commonly – love interest.
 There is some evidence that it’s an issue in theatre too.
-I’ve always found my local theatres to be quite even-handed with male and female characters, but I get the impression that it’s a different matter in commercial theatre in London (as the Arts Council can’t make diversity a condition of funding if you’re giving no funding anyway), and I can see the Bechdel Test making reasonable sense there too.
+I’ve always found my local theatres to be quite even-handed with male and female characters, but I get the impression that it’s a different matter in commercial theatre in London (the Arts Council can’t insist on diversity if it’s not funding you and has nothing to bargain with) and I can see the Bechdel Test making reasonable sense there too.
 However, fringe theatre is a different matter completely.
 I can see two big problems with this.

 Firstly, this excludes lots of plays with good female roles.
 It is unusual, but not unheard of, for films with great female leads to fail the Bechdel test, but in fringe theatre, where casts are usually small and there’s fewer chances for any kind of female-female conversation, suddenly lots of plays Alison Bechdel would approve of fail, including over half the plays I’ve reviewed here with strong female leads.
 Daftest of all is that this blanket excludes all female solo plays.
 To be fair, Bechdel Theatre have attempted to mitigate this with “Bechdel-friendly solo shows”, but that still excludes masses of fantastic female solo shows out there.
 A minor limitation in film becomes a massive problem at the fringe.